herzbube/littlego-usermanual/HugoConfiguration.md

 See the [Hugo docs](https://gohugo.io/content-management/urls/#appearance) for details.

+## URLs pointing to base URL

+Even when the `uglyURLs ` option is set to `true`, Hugo does not rewrite URLs that point to the base URL to instead point to the base URLs `index.html` file.

+Currently there is no solution for this problem.

 ## Disable search

 The Geekdoc search field does not work when the site is browsed serverless, therefore it is disabled in `config/offline/hugo.toml`: